Jon-Cactus/ultimate-tic-tac-toe/README.md

 This component is in charge of:
 1. Syncing state between clients.

-    - useEffect listens for events from the server, specifically when the game starts (`startGame`) and when each move is made (`moveMade`).
+    - useEffect listens for events from the server, specifically when the game starts (`startGame`), when each move is made (`moveMade`), and when a request to reset has been made (`resetRequested`).
 It receives the data from the server and passes it into a function `syncState` in order to sync the state between each client.

 2. Utilizing the shared game logic to validate and process moves.